NFL Cutdown Blog: Teams begin trimming rosters ahead of Saturday's deadline - TSN.ca

 Jaguars cut Pryor

-Ian Rapoport reports that the Jacksonville Jaguars have cut veteran wide receiver Terrelle Pryor.
+Ian Rapoport of NFL Network reports that the Jacksonville Jaguars have cut veteran wide receiver Terrelle Pryor.

 LB Marshall announces he's been cut by Raiders